php/php-windows-builder/README.md

 #### Inputs

-- `release` (required) - The release/tag to upload the artifacts.
+- `release` (required): The release/tag to upload the artifacts.
-- `token` (optional) - The GitHub token to authenticate with.
+- `token` (optional): The GitHub token to authenticate with.
 Defaults to `GITHUB_TOKEN` secret.
-- `draft` (optional) - Whether to create a draft release if the release does not exist.
+- `draft` (optional): Whether to create a draft release if the release does not exist.
 Defaults to `false`.

 #### Example workflow for non-immutable releases

-Follow this if you are creating the release and they are not immutable (This is the default).
+Follow this if you are creating the release, and they are not immutable (This is the default).

 For non-immutable releases, you can publish them, and the workflow will upload the extension builds to the release.